mapeveri/django-musette/roadmap.rst

 Roadmap Django-Musette
 ======================

-**For next version (0.1.2) complete the next issues:**

-1. Issue #6 "Send email with notifications".
-2. If errors are found in the previous version.
-They will be arranged.

 **For version (0.1.3) complete the next issues:**

 1. Issue #26 "Support to python 3 #26".
 For this issue, it should create unit tests for all code.